loneknightpy/idba/README.md

 $ ./build.sh

 ### If you use the release package.
-Exract the package, then use make to compile the source code.
+Extract the package, then use make to compile the source code.
 ```
 $ ./configure
 $ make